 The UEFI firmware loads into the memory at the beginning of the boot process.
 It is stored in a flash memory chip soldered onto the mainboard.
 If attackers infect the firmware, they can deploy malware that survives system reinstallations, reboots, and even new hard drive installations.
 The malware can also remain unnoticed by antimalware solutions since most of them do not scan the firmware layer.

-The ESET UEFI Scanner adds an industry-first protection layer against UEFI bootkits by scanning for malware in the firmware layer.
+The ESET Unified Extensible Firmware Interface (UEFI) Scanner adds an industry-first protection layer against UEFI bootkits by scanning for malware in the firmware layer.

 The following ESET products contain the UEFI scanner: